penumbra-zone/ibc-types/README.md

 Providing event parsing code in `ibc-types` allows IBC implementations and relayer implementations to share common code for producing and consuming events.

 The `ibc-types` crate is a top-level wrapper crate re-exporting the contents of subcrates scoped by IBC module.
+This structure means that external users of the library can use one catch-all crate, but allows dependency relationships between different IBC modules.
 For example, the `ibc-types` crate re-exports the client types defined in the `ibc-types-core-client` crate, as well as the types for the Tendermint light client defined in the `ibc-types-lightclients-tendermint` crate.
-This structure means that external users of the library can use one catch-all crate, but allows dependency relationships between different IBC modules.
-For example, the Tendermint light client can depend on the core client types.
-This prevents cyclic dependency issues when creating new IBC light clients.
+But because these are separate crates, the Tendermint light client types can depend on the core IBC client types, preventing cyclic dependency issues.

 ## Contributing